Student Support Services

 The Deans and Student Support Liaisons at North are an integral part of our school community.
 Our Student Support Team comes with 35+ years of combined experience in education.
 The Student Support Team’s philosophy is based on Restorative Practice.
 Restorative Practice is grounded in the guiding principle that everyone has a voice in any situation of wrong doing.
 Restorative Practice supports thriving relationships, student voice and accountability among students, their peers, and educators.
 While there are often consequences for wrong doing, reparation of harm is used in place of suspension as often as circumstances allow.
 North High School works to keep all students in the classroom accessing their education but at times suspension may be used.
 Deans, Student Support Liaisons and North High’s larger Student Support Team recognize the value in finding the root cause for behaviors and will work with your family on identifying resources that may be of assistance if your child struggles with his or her behavior and/or attendance.

-North High School Culture Team
+North High School Culture Team:

-2027: Dean Manny Marquez (manuel_marquez1@dpsk12.net) and Student Support Lead Alyssa Perez
+Student Support Lead Alyssa Perez (alyssa_perez@dpsk12.net)

-2026: Dean Stormye Everett (stormye_everett@dpsk12.net) and Student Support Lead AJ Carter
+Student Support Lead AJ Carter (anthony_carter6@dpsk12.net)

-2024: Dean Mack Gaddis (stephaun_gaddis@dpsk12.net) and Student Support Lead Val Finn
+Student Support Lead Val Finn (valerie_finn@dpsk12.net)

-Assistant Principal overseeing Culture Team: Elizabeth Laughlin
+Assistant Principal overseeing Culture Team: Elizabeth Laughlin (elizabeth_laughlin@dpsk12.net)

 Advisory